 It is known that the Governor of Eastern Siberia Nikolay Muravyov-Amursky proposed this idea for the first time.
 According to him, the Tsarist Empire was unable to protect these lands due to the military and economic weakness.
 Therefore, Russia had to pay more attention to strengthening in the Far East.
 However, the decision to sell Alaska was influenced by Konstantin Nikolayevich, the younger brother of Tsar.
 He cited the decline in RAC revenue and began taking steps to debunk the company.
 As a result, Alexander II approved the decision.
 The Russian Ambassador to the United States, Baron Eduard de Stoeckl, was given special instructions on the matter.
 The task included to persuade American judges and to publish news on the issue in the press.
 In the American media, some were asking, "What will America do with this mass of ice and fifty thousand of Eskimos?"
 Meanwhile, the Russian press published news on positive decisions that could be made.
 The headlines included questions such as, "How can a Tsar sell such a worthy piece of land?"

 Alaska's fate was resolved at a secret meeting in December 1866.
-At a meeting with the attendance of Tsar in St. Petersburg, the decision to sell Alaska was officially adopted.
-The meeting was kept secret.
+At a meeting with the attendance of Tsar in St. Petersburg, the decision to sell Alaska was officially confirmed.
+The meeting was kept in secret.
 Even according to some historical facts, some Russian officials learned about the decision from the papers.

 Sale of Alaska